Swiss-Polar-Institute/project-application/README.md

 This is a small project management system.
 SPI can enter information for:

 ### Finances
--Installments
+- Installments

--Invoices (with comments attach to each invoice if needed) -Financial reports
+- Invoices (with comments attach to each invoice if needed)

+- Financial reports

 ### Deliverables
--Milestones of any time
+- Milestones of any time

--Scientific reports
+- Scientific reports

--Lay summaries (integrated with Web)
+- Lay summaries (integrated with Web)

--Blog posts (psosibility to integrate them at a later stage) -Photos and media (holding the copyright, license, received date, etc.)
+- Blog posts (psosibility to integrate them at a later stage)

+- Photos and media (holding the copyright, license, received date, etc.)

--Datasets
--Publications
+- Datasets

+- Publications

--Social media links
+- Social media links